ghzl/APITesting-Postman/README.md

 # APITesting-Postman
-Certainly!
-I can help you create a project folder for software quality assurance using Postman.
 Here's a step-by-step guide to set it up:

 Step 1: Install Postman
 If you haven't already, download and install Postman from the official website (https://www.postman.com/downloads/).